Huang-Libo/Notebook/iOS/Alamofire/AdvancedUsage.md

 - `DefaultTrustEvaluator`: Uses the default server trust evaluation while allowing you to control whether to validate the host provided by the challenge.
 - `RevocationTrustEvaluator`: Checks the status of the received certificate to ensure it hasn’t been revoked.
 This isn’t usually performed on every request due to the network request overhead it entails.
 - `PinnedCertificatesTrustEvaluator`: Uses the provided certificates to validate the server trust.
-The server trust is considered valid if one of the pinned certificates match one of the server certificates.
-This evaluator can also accept self-signed certificates.
+The server trust is considered valid if one of the *pinned certificates* match one of the server certificates.
+This evaluator can also accept *self-signed certificates*.
 - `PublicKeysTrustEvaluator`: Uses the provided public keys to validate the server trust.
-The server trust is considered valid if one of the pinned public keys match one of the server certificate public keys.
+The server trust is considered valid if one of the *pinned public keys* match one of the server *certificate public keys*.
 - `CompositeTrustEvaluator`: Evaluates an array of `ServerTrustEvaluating` values, only succeeding if all of them are successful.
 This type can be used to combine, for example, the `RevocationTrustEvaluator` and the `PinnedCertificatesTrustEvaluator`.
 - `DisabledTrustEvaluator`: This evaluator should only be used in debug scenarios as it disables all evaluation which in turn will always consider any server trust as valid.
 This evaluator should **never** be used in production environments!